 The default time range is the most recent hour.
 You can increase the range to include the last 24 hours, or define a custom time range within the last 90 days.
 If you used the HCIbench tool to run performance benchmark tests on the vSAN cluster, the time ranges of those tests appear in the drop-down menu.

 You can click to expand each issue to view more details about each issue, such as a list of affected items.
-You also can click the Ask VMware link to display a Knowledge Base article that describes recommendations to address the issue and achieve your performance goal.
+You also can click See More or Ask VMware to display a Knowledge Base article that describes recommendations to address the issue and achieve your performance goal.